 Sidon (Hebrew: צִידוֹן, Ṣîdôn; Greek: Σιδών): port in Phoenicia, modern Ṣaydā.

 After the death of Artaxerxes III Ochus (338 BCE), civil war broke out in the Persian Empire and it would take quite some time before Darius III Codomannus (r.336-330) was able to restore order.
 In the meantime, the Macedonian king Alexander the Great had invaded the Persian Empire.
 In November 333, he defeated Darius near Issus, and went on to take the Phoenician towns: Aradus, Tripolis, Byblos, Berytus, Sidon,note[Arrian, Anabasis 2.15.6.] and Tyre.
 Except for the latter, all towns surrendered as soon as Alexander approached.
-In Sidon, he appointed Abdalonymus as king.
+In Sidon, he appointed Abdalonymus as king.In 332, the Sidonians supported the Macedonians when they besieged Tyre but they also saved many Tyrians when their city was eventually captured.note[Curtius Rufus, History of Alexander 4.14.5.]

-We know that a theater and several other monuments were built in the ancient city, but none of these have been identified.
-In Bustan esh-Sheikh, the Romans built a colonnaded street, an inn, and a nymphaeum, which have been excavated.
 Although veterans of III Parthica were settled in Sidon, it was eclipsed by Tyre, which became the capital when a new province, Phoenicia, was created.
 The emperor Heliogabalus (r.218-222) tried to give back Sidon some of its former glory: the city was promoted to the rank of colonia and recognized as the mother city (metropolis) of Phoenicia.
 Its official name was Colonia Aurelia Pia Metropolis Sidon.
 He also stationed soldiers of III Gallica near Sidon, but they were later transferred to Tyre.

 In 501/2, there was a devastating earthquake from which Sidon and Tyre suffered.note[Malalas, Chronographia 485, 12.]
 Fifty years later, another earthquake destroyed Berytus and it seems that the scholars of the School of Law resettled in Sidon.note[Agathias, Histories 2.15.]
 This, however, did nothing to prevent the decline of the city.
 In 637/638, Sidon was captured by the Arabs, who did not meet any resistance during their further conquest of Phoenicia.